Autumn 2023 - last few trees remainingCheck latest stock availability here ...More>

 • Self-fertility: Self-fertile

-Montmorency is the definitive American cherry pie variety.
+If you want to make American-style cherry pie, Montmorency is the cherry you need.
 It is easy to grow and makes a good first cherry tree for a cook's garden or orchard.
 It originates from France, but was taken to North America by the early settlers, and is now perhaps better known in America than Europe.

 Montmorency is a tart cherry (also known as an acid or sour cherry), grown for use in the kitchen rather than eating fresh.
 It has yellow flesh and the juice is clear, and is known as an "Amarelle" type, in contrast with the "Morello" type which has dark red juice.